 Find your best storage solution

-You'll need sturdy shelving that’s the right size (at least 33cm high for 12" or 20cm for 7”) with partitions that support the entire face of the disc in its sleeve to hold your records upright.
+You'll need sturdy vinyl storage furniture that’s the right size (at least 33cm high for 12" or 20cm for 7”) with partitions that support the entire face of the disc in its sleeve to hold your records upright.

 A partitioned solid design will be much stronger and stop your collection keeling over or standing with a slant and if you're putting a record player on top you might want to check that it'll fit (40cm usually does it).
 You may also want a stop strip or back panel on your shelving to keep your collection neat and stop your records being pushed to the back.

-Our Corston turntable stand (shown above) is perfect for the serious record collector and vinyl enthusiast - the dimensions provide the optimum height for standing at the turntable and its clean lines create a setup with an unobtrusive, minimalist, streamlined look.
+Our Corston turntable stand (shown above) is the perfect piece of record player furniture for the serious record collector and vinyl enthusiast - the dimensions provide the optimum height for standing at the turntable and its clean lines create a setup with an unobtrusive, minimalist, streamlined look.

 Alternatively, our wall storage is ideal for those building a collection - these sturdy metal shelves will store up to 100 of your favourite LPs in minimalist style and are available in a range of custom colours to suit your decor.